ruslan-khalitov/idea-kotlin-react/README.md

 ## Installation & Usage

 Currently the plugin is compatible only with latest dev builds of IntelliJ IDEA and Kotlin.
-If you are want to try you should build it yourself: clone this repo and call `./gradlew runIde`.
+So, at this time you should build it yourself: clone this repo and call `./gradlew runIde`.

 See [CONTRIBUTING.md] for more details.